Brahim Konaté

-Brahim Konaté (born 20 March 1996) is a French footballer who plays in Zira in the Azerbaijan Premier League.
+Brahim Konaté (born 20 March 1996) is a French footballer who plays as a central midfielder or attacking midfielder for Zira in the Azerbaijan Premier League.

 Personal life

 Brahim Konaté was born in Montfermeil, in the northeastern suburbs of Paris.
 He holds French and Malian nationalities.

 Club career

 An AJ Auxerre youth graduate, Konaté played for two seasons as a senior with the reserves before making his first team debut on 18 September 2015, starting in a 1–0 Ligue 2 home win over Chamois Niortais.

 Konaté scored his first professional goal on 6 November 2015, but in a 1–2 home loss against RC Lens.
 In 2018, he moved to fellow second division side Niort.

 On 31 August 2021, free agent Konaté moved abroad and signed a one-year contract with Spanish Segunda División side CF Fuenlabrada.

 FK Kauno Žalgiris

 On 14 February 2023 was announced that player signed with lithuanian club Kauno Žalgiris.

 On 10 August 2023 signed for Hapoel Afula.